CircleCI-Archived/stefon/README.md

 :mode :development

 ;; Where the result of the precompile should be stored.
 Might be good to keep it out of the web root.
-; manifest-file "manifest.json"
+:manifest-file "manifest.json"

 ;; When precompiling, the list of files to precompile.
-Can take regexes, which will attempt to match all files in the asset roots
+Can take regexes (coming soon), which will attempt to match all files in the asset roots.
 :precompiles ["./assets/myfile.js.stefon"]
 ```